News

 In the 1980s, the Federal Reserve adapted to double-digit inflation with what can only be viewed as “shock and awe” tactics.
 Fed Chairman Paul Volcker presided over a Board of Governors that raised interest rates to 20% in June 1981.
 And while the Volcker-era policies led to short-term economic misery in the United States, they succeeded in taming inflation.

-But as we pointed out last month, there’s no way that Volcker’s example could ever be repeated in today’s America, because the Fed is operating with its hands tied behind its back.
+But as we’ve pointed out before, there’s no way that Volcker’s example could ever be repeated in today’s America, because the Fed is operating with its hands tied behind its back.
 The Fed can’t raise rates anywhere close to 8.5%, much less 17%.

 In 1980, America’s national debt was less than $1 trillion.
 Raising interest rates to 20% required higher interest payments on that debt, but the amount was manageable.